-The scope of work for this project includes new pavement for Ramp D. This work will include storm sewer, drainage structures, pavement construction, sign and lighting posts, ditch grading, bridge construction, curb and gutter, shoulder, guardrail, and embankment grading.
+The scope of work for this project includes pavement widening and bridge reconstruction along north and southbound I-57.
+This work will include excavation for pavement removal, storm sewer, drainage structure adjustments, pavement construction, sign and lighting posts, bridge construction, shoulder, guardrail, and embankment grading.

-Drainage work consists of construction of storm sewers, removal of existing drainage structures and construction of new drainage structures and construction of ditches.
-Stormwater runoff will drain into existing drainage basins through sheet flow over the shoulders, drainage structures (shown on the proposed drainage plans), and bridge drainage structures (shown on the structural plans).
+Drainage work consists of construction of pipe drains and pipe underdrains, and reconstruction and adjustment of existing structures.
+Stormwater runoff will drain into existing ditches along I-57 and bridge drainage structures (shown on the structural plans).

-C. Sequence of Major Earth Disturbing Construction Activities installation.
+C. Sequence of Major Earth Disturbing Construction Activities

-The following is a description of the intended sequence of major activities which will disturb soils for major portions of the construction site, such as clearing, excavation, grading and on-site or off-site stockpiling of soils or storage of materials:
+The following is a description of the intended sequence of major activities which will disturb soils for major portions of the construction site, such as clearing, excavation and grading:

-- 1. Installation of initial erosion and sediment controls. - 2.
-Site grubbing and clearing. - 3.
-Strip existing topsoil where necessary and stockpile including associated erosion and sediment controls. - 4.
-Utility relocations - 5.
-Earth excavation and ditch grading as required for drainage appurtenance
+- Installation of initial erosion and sediment controls. - Site grubbing and clearing.

-- 6. Placement of embankments - 7.
-Storm sewer Improvements - 8.
-Installation of permanent erosion protection measures as shown on the plans. - 9.
-Final grading and other miscellaneous items. - 10.
-Topsoil placement and permanent seeding, mulching, and landscaping.
+- Strip existing topsoil where necessary and stockpile including associated erosion and sediment controls. - Utility relocations - Earth excavation as required for drainage appurtenance installation. - Placement of embankments - Storm sewer Improvements - Installation of permanent erosion protection measures as shown on the plans. - Final grading and other miscellaneous items. - Topsoil placement and permanent seeding, mulching, and landscaping.